cncf/k8s-conformance/v1.18/aks-engine-azurestack/README.md

 mkdir ./aks-engine; tar xzf aks-engine-darwin.tar.gz -C ./aks-engine
 ```

-Use the following cluster definition template for Kubernetes v1.18 to create a file named `kubernetes1.18.json`.
+Create a file named `kubernetes1.18.json`, the content of the file should be the following cluster definition template.

 ```
 {